utep-cs-systems-courses/os-archiver/Readme.md

 # Learning Outcomes

-- file descriptors: can utilize in programs that read and write from stdin, stdout, stderr. and named files.
+- file descriptors: can utilize in programs that read and write from stdin, stdout, stderr. and named files using system calls.

 - interpreted programs: can construct interpreted programs that are invoked directly from the command line.
 Includes familiarity with